 James Madison's work on the Bill of Rights (1791) and the Virginia Declaration of Rights (1776) is relatively well known, but his work on the “Detached Memoranda,” is less so.
 This document, first published in full in 1946, reveals Madison’s increasing emphasis on separation of church and state, showing that he second-guessed some of the actions that he had taken as President.
 (Image via White House Historical Association, public domain)

 James Madison was one of the most important contributors to the Bill of Rights (1791) and later served as the fourth president of the United States.
-Although his role in protecting religious liberty by helping draft the Virginia Declaration of Rights (1776) and sponsoring the Virginia Statute for Religious Liberty (1779) is relatively well known, his work on the “Detached Memoranda,” written between 1817 and 1832, is less so.
-This document, first published in full in 1946, reveals Madison’s increasing emphasis on separation of church and state, showing that he second-guessed some of the actions that he had taken as president.
+Although his role in protecting religious liberty by helping draft the Virginia Declaration of Rights (1776) and sponsoring the Virginia Statute for Religious Freedom (1779) is relatively well known, his work on the “Detached Memoranda,” written between 1817 and 1832, is less so.
+This document, first published in full in 1946, reveals Madison’s increasing emphasis on separation of church and state, showing that he second-guessed some of the actions that he had taken as President.

 In addition to reminiscing about his experiences at the Constitutional Convention of 1787, as a coauthor of The Federalist Papers, and as a member of Congress during the Washington administration, Madison addresses church-state issues in the Memoranda.